 It’s about sustainability

-We all know there’s only one planet, and of course it’s important that the major emitters of carbon do their part to reduce emissions into the earth’s atmosphere.
-But sustainability efforts also begin at home, which means each of us can take responsibility for reducing our own carbon footprints.
+The major emitters of carbon must do their part to reduce emissions into the earth’s atmosphere.
+But sustainability efforts also begin at home, which means each of us can take responsibility for reducing our carbon footprints.
 The average American consumes 6.8 metric tons of oil in carbon emissions each year, more than three times the average person in China.
 So if every American took the time and energy to do this work, we’d actually make significant advances in reducing global warming.

 It’s about checklists